juanlittledevil/Arcade-MIDI-Stick/README.md

 	`    |          ( 5)    ( 6)    ( 7)    ( 8) `
 	`    v          ( 1)    ( 2)    ( 3)    ( 4) `

+A solid lit led will indicate the currently selected part.

 ### LEFT

+Press and hold left on the stick while pressing a button to select which octave the buttons will play.
+The default is C3 where C3 (note 36) is mapped to the bottom left button and so on.
+You can easily navigate through the entire key range this way.
+By default pressing keys will play a chromatic scale, however this can be changed see below.
+A blinking light will indicate the current octave.

 	`               (13)    (14)    (15)    (16) `
 	`  <--          ( 9)    (10)    (11)    (12) `